 Personalized advertising is by no means polite or ethical.
 Created with the noble intention of helping you find what you are supposedly looking for, all those autoplay videos and huge banner ads just ruin your online experience.
 No wonder you find yourself googling “how to stop Google ads”.
 Luckily, there are some simple tricks you can use to control this seemingly unstoppable stream of unwanted suggestions and recommendations.

 Pro tip: Are you annoyed with Google’s personalized ads and not in the mood to read the suggested articles and guides?
 Well, you can get rid of any type of ads, trackers, and malicious websites immediately.
-Just start your free trial of Clario with our browser extension.

 Table of contents

 - How to stop Google ads of all kinds

 - How to control personalized Google ads

 - How to block or allow personalized Google ads

 - 4. Tune-up interests

 How to stop Google ads of all kinds